OASL Logo Empowering Oregon Students by Supporting School Libraries

 Basic guidelines for participating in online forums for research projects include:

-• identify the purpose of group
+• Identifying the purpose of the group

-• identify the parameters of participation
+• Identifying the parameters of participation

-• observe expected etiquette for communications
+• Observing expected etiquette for communications

-• set goals
+• Setting goals

 PICO (see also Conventions)